SimCity 2000: SimCity 2000 (PlayStation)

-The PlayStation version of the game was released in 1996.
+The PlayStation version of the game was released in November 1996.

-The PlayStation version is similar to the Sega Saturn version of the game, however, the city doesn't evolve over the years, but adds the feature to tour your city from a car's perspective.
-The only additions are some more scenarios from the Great Disasters expansion pack, including one that involves a new volcano forming in Portland (destroying most of the city, and requiring the mayor to rebuild it).
+This version of the game is based on the Sega Saturn port, although cities do not evolve over the years and the game runs at a lower framerate.
+Two major additions include some extra scenarios from the Great Disasters expansion pack, including one that involves a new volcano forming in Portland (destroying most of the city, and requiring the mayor to rebuild it); and to tour your city from a car's perspective.
 The Silicon Valley and Washington, D.C. scenarios are on the disk but are not used.

 This version was released on the PlayStation Network in Europe for both PSP and PS3 on November 20, 2008, and in North America on August 28, 2009.

 SimCity 2000 (Nintendo 64)

 A Japan-only release of SimCity 2000 for the Nintendo 64 on January 30, 1998, produced and published by Imagineer Co., Ltd.

 It featured some additional features, mainly mini-games, a dating game, TV to replace the newspaper, horse races and monster breeding, among others, all of them in 3D.
 A few new "natural" disasters were also included, most of them being giant monster attacks (players were able to use their monster to fight against them).